simonswain/haystack/README.md

 Haystack
 ========

-A Straw base Twitter consumer.
+A Straw based Twitter consumer.

 This is an example of how to use [Straw](https://strawjs.com)